Author: Greg Jones, Associate Director

 What can history teach us?

 1979 gave us the hole in the ozone layer and a focus on eradicating chloro-fluoro-carbons (CFCs).
 The result was a total ban on CFCs and a restored ozone.
-1990 gave us climate change and a focus on reducing greenhouse gas emissions, primarily CO2.
+1990 gave us climate change awareness and a focus on reducing greenhouse gas emissions, primarily CO2.
 Emissions from western economies have certainly reduced, but 30 years on, poor air quality due to NOx emissions has emerged as the environmental scourge of our time, along with the associated impacts on health and wellbeing.

 Recent country-wide research suggests that more than 38 million people – 59% of the population – live in areas of illegal poor air quality.